E-Commerce Website Security: Top 14 Must-Have Cybersecurity Features

 Cybersecurity Features

-If they do not emphasize their website’s security, their customer base and reputation will get vulnerable.
+If they do not emphasize their website’s security, their customer base and reputation will become vulnerable.

-As an eCommerce website owner, you need to comply with certain payment guidelines such as PCI/DSS (Payment Card Industry – Data Security Standard) to ensure smooth payment transactions.
+As an eCommerce website owner, you need to comply with certain payment guidelines.
+These include PCI/DSS (Payment Card Industry – Data Security Standard) to ensure smooth payment transactions.

 Moreover, you need to install security protocols to secure your data integrity.
 They will not only protect your customer data from hackers but also keep the search engines satisfied.